 Change in fair value of warrant liabilities: We issued warrants in various financing activities, and we determined that the warrants should be accounted for as derivative liabilities, as the warrants are dominated in a currency (U.S. dollar) other than our functional currency (Renminbi or Yuan).
-As a result, a gain of change in fair value of these warrant liabilities of approximately US\$0.10 million and US\$0.80 million was recognized for the three months ended March 31, 2023 and 2022, respectively.
+For the three months ended March 31, 2024, we did not recognize any gain of change in fair value of these warrant liabilities, compared with approximately US\$0.10 million for the three months ended March 31, 2023.

-Loss before income tax benefit: As a result of the foregoing, our loss before income tax benefit was approximately US\$1.14 million and US\$0.72 million for the three months ended March 31, 2023 and 2022, respectively.
+Loss before income tax benefit: As a result of the foregoing, our loss before income tax benefit was approximately US\$0.85 million and US\$1.14 million for the three months ended March 31, 2024 and 2023, respectively.

-Income Tax benefit: For the three months ended March 31, 2023 and 2022, we recognized an approximately US\$0.001 million and US\$0.002 million of income tax benefit, respectively, which was in relation to the net operating loss incurred by one of our operating VIEs for the respective period, which we consider likely to be utilized with respect to future earnings of this entity.
+Income Tax benefit: For the three months ended March 31, 2024 and 2023, we recognized approximately US\$0.003 million and US\$0.001 million, respectively, in income tax benefits.
+These benefits were related to the net operating loss incurred by one of our operating VIEs for each respective period.
+We anticipate these losses will likely be utilized against future earnings of this entity.

-Net loss: As a result of the foregoing, for the three months ended March 31, 2023 and 2022, we incurred a net loss of approximately US\$1.14 million and US\$0.72 million, respectively.
+Net loss: As a result of the foregoing, for the three months ended March 31, 2024 and 2023, we incurred a net loss of approximately US\$0.85 million and US\$1.14 million, respectively.